Evernight27/Encounter_Randomizer/README.md

 MVP: There will be a button create a character and store and assign them a level.
 There will be a button to create additional characters and continue storing them.
 There will be buttons to remove characters from the party.
 There will be a tracker that shows you your combat rating based off of your party, and a button underneath to generate an encounter.
 Hitting the button will generate a monster with the appropriate CR to fight.

 post-mvp: expand on the CR method to be based off of total xp and possibly return multiple enemies instead of just 1.
 Show images of the monster/s selected. track more party info.

 ![wireframe](https://user-images.githubusercontent.com/42871019/215887213-4af8c788-124d-44bf-97ae-00175ce750b6.png)

-Goals: wed: pseudocoding/design thurs: HTML fri: CSS sat: JavaScript sun: Testing

-Timeframes: pseudocoding/design 2 hours, HTML: 1 hour 30 minutes, CSS: 3 hours, JavaScript: 5 hours,
-Testing: 45 minutes